Out of Home

 Storytelling and Montage Design

 The campaign was built around three short films: Day of the Dinosaurs, When Pups Go Paddling, and The Secret Party.
-Each story unfolded through wide, cinematic photography, incidental textures, and carefully observed character details.
-I developed montage compositions that carried these narratives across static media, structuring them so the viewer could follow the rhythm of the story while still feeling spontaneity and playfulness.
+Wide, cinematic photography.
+Incidental textures.
+Carefully observed character detail.
+I developed montage compositions to carry those narratives across static media, structured enough to follow, loose enough to feel alive.

 Social and Digital Campaign

-A major part of my role was adapting the campaign for Meta carousel ads, where I reimagined each full story from the video adverts into a handful of slides.
-This meant selecting the right photography to capture key beats, balancing tone, style, and pacing so that audiences could understand the entire story just from a short sequence of images.
-In addition to carousels, I created vertical 9x16 and 4x5 social formats and digital display ads, all designed to work natively within their platforms while retaining the timeless, filmic quality of the photography.
+Adapting the campaign for Meta carousels meant distilling each full film into a handful of slides, selecting the photography that captured the key beats and sequencing them so the whole story landed without a single frame of video.
+I also produced vertical 9:16 and 4:5 social formats and digital display ads, all designed to feel native to their platforms while holding onto the timeless, filmic quality of the original work.

 International Adaptation

-I also helped guide how the campaign’s visual system could flex for international markets, supporting the artwork adaptation process and ensuring that consistency was maintained across territories while leaving space for localised needs.
+I also helped guide how the campaign's visual system could flex for international markets, supporting the adaptation process and ensuring consistency across territories while leaving room for localised needs.

-This project was a rewarding opportunity to work on a brand and product I hadn’t collaborated with before.
-It gave me the chance to bring together filmic photography, outdoor storytelling, and cross-platform design, producing a campaign that felt both trendy and timeless.
+A rewarding project on a brand I hadn't worked with before.
+Filmic photography, outdoor storytelling, cross-platform design, and a campaign that managed to feel both of-the-moment and built to last.

 A secret party on a rooftop, a 2 Seconds tent story